zapier/zapier-platform/packages/cli/docs/cli.md

 * `key-value pairs...` | The key-value pairs to set.
 Keys are case-insensitive.
 Each pair should be space separated and pairs should be separated by an `=`.
 For example: `A=123 B=456`

 **Flags**
+* `-f, --force` | Force the update of environment variables regardless if the app version is production or not.
+Use with caution.
 * `-d, --debug` | Show extra debugging output.

 **Examples**